Finding Mold In Your Home

 Tools That Can Be Useful In Your Investigation

+Your eyes and sense of smell are usually your best tools.
+If you smell something, but can't see it, keep looking and add more tools as it is there somewhere.
 Sometimes your eyes and nose are not enough to find hidden moisture.
-Your eyes often miss mold as it is too tiny to see until it forms large colonies, plus mold is often behind a wall or other barrier, but your sense of smell is usually one of your best tools.
-Still some people are not able to smell the volatile organic compounds and you may also have contamination without volatile organic compounds.
+Your eyes often miss mold as it is too tiny to see until it forms large colonies, plus mold is often behind a wall or other barrier.
+Some people are not able to smell the volatile organic compounds and you may also have contamination without volatile organic compounds.
 In these situations using tools to find moisture or to look inside of a wall can be helpful.

 Testing For Mold Spores